0x000b/C-template/README.md

 ## 📦 What's Inside?

-- `.file.c` – Your customizable C boilerplate
+- `file.c` – Your customizable C boilerplate
-- `fb.sh` – The helper script to copy the template
+- `copy.sh` – The helper script to copy the template
 - `setup.sh` – Installs aliases and sets `$TEMPLATE_DIR`
 - `vimc` & `nanoc` – Aliases to generate and open files fast